 Our print edition is distributed in major cities and small-to-medium sized cities and towns in North Carolina including the greater Charlotte metro area, and in Raleigh, Greensboro, Winston-Salem, Durham, Chapel Hill and Carrboro.

 Our online edition serves all readers across the Carolinas and receives tens of thousands of hits each month.
 It offers daily news, arts and entertainment updates and upcoming events, along with news and other features from each of our print editions.

-The focus of qnotes is to serve the LGBT and straight ally communities of the Charlotte region, North Carolina and beyond, by featuring arts, entertainment, news and views content in print and online that directly enlightens, informs and engages the readers about LGBT life and social justice issues.
+The focus of qnotes is to serve the LGBTQ and straight ally communities of the Charlotte region, North Carolina and beyond, by featuring arts, entertainment, news and views content in print and online that directly enlightens, informs and engages the readers about LGBTQ life and social justice issues.

 In 1983, the now defunct Queen City Quordinators started publishing a small, monthly newsletter named “Q-Notes.”
 The newsletter ended its run in 1984, with the close of the non-profit.
 In 1986, the newsletter was revived, and the publication was reborn as a monthly, print newspaper.
 The first issue of the revived community news source was published in June 1986, to coincide with National LGBT Pride Month.